 Video game chat room box

 Video games are becoming more and more interactive these days, and most kids use platforms that allow them to play along with people from all around the world.
 They can even record their own video game sessions and broadcast them live through platforms like Twitch.
 One of the most popular features of modern platforms is video game chat.
-If you have kids who play video games, it’s important to understand what video game chat rooms are and why they’re potentially dangerous.
+If you have kids who play video games, it’s important to understand what video game chat rooms are and the dangers of online gaming with strangers.

 If you use Instagram DMs or have sent messages on LinkedIn you know about chat features.
 They’re built into websites and apps to let users instantly message.
 Some sites are even incorporating video chat features for live communication.